thor238/TestGitHub/README.md

 # TestGitHub
-This is a quick repos to test the GitHub to R-link
+This is a quick repo to test the GitHub to R-link
+This is the README file.